-In 2019, ASAC approved a third and final report that builds on previous work done by TSA’s Insider Threat Advisory Group (ITAG) and makes 21 recommendations in the areas of: threat detection, assessment and response; aviation worker vetting and evaluation; aviation worker screening and access control; training and engagement; information sharing; and, governance and internal controls.
-Screening related recommendations focus on TSA’s efforts under the Advanced Threat and Local Allocation Strategy (ATLAS) programs and do not include any new requirements for airport operators to conduct physical screening.
-Other recommendations focus on insider threat awareness training, enhanced vetting of aviation workers and best practices for establishing robust insider threat mitigation programs.
+On May 21, 2019, ASAC approved its third and final report -- Review of TSA’s Insider Threat Aviation Group Findings.
+The final report built on previous work done by TSA’s Insider Threat Advisory Group (ITAG) and made 21 recommendations in the six focus areas of: threat detection, assessment and response; aviation worker vetting and evaluation; aviation worker screening and access control; training and engagement; information sharing; and, governance and internal controls.

 In a letter dated September 3, 2019 to the ASAC chairman, TSA Administrator David Pekoske concurred with all 21 recommendations submitted to TSA by ASAC in the May report.
 While concurrence with the recommendations was expected, Pekoske caught industry and many in his own agency off-guard by also including the following in the September 3 ASAC letter (the last sentence is highlighted here for emphasis): “To supplement the implementation of the ASAC recommendations, TSA will take additional measures to mitigate the insider threat.
 Specifically, we will establish a baseline percentage for staff screening.”

 Pekoske’s reference to a baseline percentage of employee screening was likely added to demonstrate that the United States is committed to robust insider threat mitigation measures, including but not limited to employee screening, given the International Civil Aviation Organization’s (ICAO) effort to require 100 percent staff screening.